narwhalacademy/zebra-crossing/README.md

 ### 🔡 Encryption levels

 1. No encryption: Any third party who intercepts the data can read it as-is.
 2. Regular encryption: Data is encrypted so that third parties cannot read them.
-But the platform (e.g. Google or Facebook) still has access, and may hand the data over to law enforcement if they are required to do so by the courts.
+But the platform (e.g. Google or Facebook) still has access, and may hand the data over if they are required to do so by the courts.
 3. End-to-end encryption: the data can only be read by the original sender and receiver.
 This means not even the platform has access.
 So if the courts call, the service provider can't hand over the messages because they don't have them either.

 ### 🧩 Metadata

 - Data about your data – e.g. what number you called, and for how long (but not the contents of the call).
-With enough metadata, hackers can piece together a pretty good picture of who you are, who you know, where you're going, etc. Plus legal protections around metadata are generally weaker.
+With enough metadata, hackers can piece together a pretty good picture of who you are, who you know and where you're going.
+Note that legal protections around metadata are generally weaker as well.

 ---